quantumghent/TensorTutorials/lectures/1-Introduction/QuantumManyBody.md

 Mixed states arise in the quantum world in two scenarios:

+1. If the system is not isolated, but is rather a subsystem of a larger system and interacting with its complement therein.
+This is discussed in the next section.

-1. Even for an isolated system, it can happen that the state is not exaclty known and one must deal with classical uncertaintity and probability.
+2. Even for an isolated system, it can happen that the state is not exaclty known and one must deal with classical uncertaintity and probability.
 Indeed, a mixed state can be interpreted as a statistical ensemble.
-If the system can be prepared into different (not necessarily orthogonal) states $\{\ket{\Psi_1}, \ket{\Psi_2}, \ldots\}$ with probabilities
-	$p_1, p_2, \ldots$ that sum up to one, then the state of the system is given by
+If the system can be prepared into different (not necessarily orthogonal) states $\{\ket{\Psi_1}, \ket{\Psi_2}, \ldots\}$ with probabilities $p_1, p_2, \ldots$ that sum up to one, then the state of the system is given by

 	$$\hat{\rho} = p_1 \ket{\Psi_1}\bra{\Psi_1} + p_2 \ket{\Psi_2}\bra{\Psi_2} + \ldots $$